adrienls/Ataxx/README.md

 ## License
 This project is licensed under the GNU AGPLv3 License - see the [LICENSE.md](LICENSE.md) file for details

-License chosed thanks to [choosealicense.com](https://choosealicense.com/)
+License chosen thanks to [choosealicense.com](https://choosealicense.com/)

 ## Acknowledgments
 This game is the final Qt project of my second year of engineering school in France.